Deserts and xeric shrublands

 Deserts and xeric shrublands are a biome defined by the World Wide Fund for Nature.
 Deserts and xeric (Ancient Greek ξηρός xērós 'dry') shrublands form the largest terrestrial biome, covering 19% of Earth's land surface area.
 Ecoregions in this habitat type vary greatly in the amount of annual rainfall they receive, usually less than 10 in annually except in the margins.
 Generally evaporation exceeds rainfall in these ecoregions.
 Temperature variability is also diverse in these lands.
 Many deserts, such as the Sahara, are hot year-round, but others, such as East Asia's Gobi Desert, become quite cold during the winter.

 Temperature extremes are a characteristic of most deserts.
 High daytime temperatures give way to cold nights because there is no insulation provided by humidity and cloud cover.
 The diversity of climatic conditions, though quite harsh, supports a rich array of habitats.
 Many of these habitats are ephemeral in nature, reflecting the paucity and seasonality of available water.
 Woody-stemmed shrubs and plants characterize vegetation in these regions.
 Above all, these plants have evolved to minimize water loss.
 Animal biodiversity is equally well adapted and quite diverse.

-History

-Over millions of years, shifts in Earth's climate, including glacial and interglacial cycles, have caused deserts to expand and contract.
-Animal and plant life in these regions has evolved unique adaptations to survive in the harsh conditions.
-These adaptations include drought tolerance, specialized root systems and behaviors that minimize water loss.

-Historically, humans have utilized deserts and xeric shrublands for resources like minerals, salt and guano.
-Its exploitation has sometimes led to conflicts and changes in the landscape.
-Human settlements in desert regions have often focused on oases or areas with access to water sources.
-The development of irrigation systems and other infrastructure has impacted the natural environment in these areas.